dtu-qmcm/qmcm_handbook/quarto_project/phd_thesis.md

 ## Preparations (3 months before thesis submission)

 The submission at the end of the 3-year PhD is more than submission of the PhD thesis alone.
 The following documents have to prepared and submitted as well, either beforehand or simultaneously with the PhD thesis.
 To ensure a smooth PhD submission, the documents apart from the PhD thesis can be submitted before the hand-in date to be approved already.
+All documents should be submitted to the [PhD school of DTU Biosustain](CFB-PhD@biosustain.dtu.dk).

 ### PhD submission checklist